ba01ei/imessager/README.md

 Other than pushing emails to Pebble, one use case of iMessager is that for people who get a lot of emails (e.g. if you subscribe to some news letters to your inbox), this tool helps you to mark everything as read automatically, and pushes brief previews to your iPhone, so that you can quickly get an idea of what is going on, skip most of the emails and read only the ones that you are very interested, without selecting every single mail in the mail client or web interface.

+And potentially we can implement more feature on top of this.
+In addition to gmail, there are a lot of possibilities, e.g. tracking a news feed, the weather, or some other services like Facebook, Twitter, and convert various notifications into iMessage.

 Usage
 =====